freewind-demos/kotlin-js-mocha-test-demo/README.md

 Kotlin Js Mocha Test Demo
 =========================

 Run Kotlin-js code with mocha.
+Modified from official mocha examples by removing the slow `installMocha` tasks from gradle, instead, use npm tests to install it in the beginning.

 Run:

 ```
 npm install
-./gradlew compileKotlin2Js
+./gradlew test
-open index.html
 ```

-You will see "Hello, Kotlin!" in console of your browser's developer panel.
+You will see test report.